Wine braised lamb is a delicious technique to slow roast a lamb which imparts so much flavor and color.

 - Salt the lamb with half the salt, and allow to sit out room temperature for an hour.

-- Preheat the oven to 400 and Place a (preferably cast iron), pan with a lid on top the stove.
+- Preheat the oven to 400 Place a (preferably cast iron), pan with a lid, on top the stove.

 - Drizzle the olive oil into the heated pan, toss in the onion and garlic and sear for a moment.
 Place the lamb in, on top of the onions and garlic and sear all sides until you see the color of the meat change from red to brown.

 - Quarter the unpeeled potatoes and carrots, lift the lid, place them around the lamb, lid back on and place the covered pan in the oven.
-Turn the oven down to 325 and roast for an hour to an hour and half.
+Turn the oven down to 325 and roast for an hour to an hour.

-- Halfway through the roasting time, open the pan, ladle the wine sauce at the bottom of the pan, over the tops of the veggies and meat, cover and continue roasting.
+- After an hour, open the pan, ladle the wine sauce at the bottom of the pan, over the tops of the veggies and meat, cover and continue roasting, another 30-minutes.
 Ready to serve.